Manage Log Timestamps with Edge Delta

 The following macro will convert the timestamp:

-Note how the input location is the regex_capture, the input format is a copy of the sample log’s timestamp, and the format is specified as “Unix Milli”.
+The input location is the regex_capture CEL macro defined in the previous step, the input format is the listed example with the same format as the sample log’s timestamp, and the output format is specified as “Unix Milli”, also from the listed examples.

 4. Configure a Log Transform node